 Fall of Roma's Settlement

-After the first fall of Louisbourg, British commander William Pepperrell sent an expedition against Ile Saint Jean in July 1745.
+After the first fall of Louisbourg, British commander William Pepperrell sent an expedition against Ile Saint Jean in June 1745.

 This force divided, one part going to Three Rivers, the other to Port-La-Joye.